Who was Ann Walker?

 In 1830, further tragedy struck when newly-married John Junior died on his honeymoon in Naples at the age of just 25.
 Although his wife was pregnant, her son was stillborn and John had not made a will, meaning no provision was made for his widow.
 As a result Ann Walker and her sister Elizabeth - who was married - became very wealthy co-heiresses.

 Nevertheless, the two grew closer and Lister invited Ann to move in and live with her at Shibden Hall.
 Ann was initially uncertain about the move, asking for six months to consider her decision after which she sent Lister a letter which said “I find it impossible to make up my mind”.
-A frustrated Lister travelled to Europe for several months, returning to find that Ann had turned down the offer of marriage from a man and was waiting for her.
+A frustrated Lister travelled to Europe for several months, however on her return to Halifax, the two reconciled.

 The pair considered themselves married in Easter 1834 after taking Holy Communion together in Holy Trinity Church, York.
 Although same-sex unions were illegal at the time and the ceremony was not official, the pair took their ‘marriage’ seriously.
 Ann wore an onyx ring (the colour black being something of a Lister affectation) and Lister a gold band.